hudaSharings/AngularClaimsSecurity/README.md

   </pre>
 <h3>Try it Out</h3>
 <p>Save all your changes, go to the browser, and type directly into the browser address bar <strong>http://localhost:4200/products</strong> and you will be directed to login page.
 Login as "psheriff" and you are redirected to the products list page.</p>
-<h2>Summary</h2>
-<p>In this article you learned to setup an array of claims and perform authorization using those claims, as well as how to turn menus and buttons on and off can be done by using claim types.
-You also learned to secure routes using a Route Guard that looks up claim information in the array of claims for the currently logged-in user.</p></span>